Mauro Coppolaro: Virtus Entella

-In 2019 Coppolaro joined Virtus Entella.
+In 2019, Coppolaro joined Virtus Entella.

 Modena

 On 6 August 2022, Coppolaro signed a two-year contract with Modena with an option to extend.
 On 14 July 2023, he was loaned to Carrarese for two seasons.

 International career

 Coppolaro has represented his country at various age groups.
-On 19 October 2013, he was first called up and played for Italy U17 against Ukraine U17.
+On 19 October 2013, he was first called up and played for Italy U17 against Ukraine.

-With the Italy U19 he took part at the 2016 UEFA European Under-19 Championship, playing five games in the tournament, Italy finishing the competition as a runners-up.
+With the Italy U19, he took part in the 2016 UEFA European Under-19 Championship, playing five games in the tournament.
+Italy finished the competition as runners-up.